idanyadgar/SDN-Telemetry/README.md

 # Moving to the real PNDA
 As we said, red PNDA is a smaller, lightweight version of PNDA.
 Red PNDA was designed to run a laptop and to be used for educational, development and experimental matters.

+## Our try
-You might want, as the next step, to change from red PNDA to the real PNDA.
+We wanted, as the next step, to change from red PNDA to the real PNDA.
 PNDA is designed ro run in a distributed environment, on a cluster of servers, providing load balancing and ease of scaling.

+We tried to simulate a cluster, by running 2 different virtual machines on our laptop, and used [this guid](http://pnda.io/pnda-guide/provisioning/server-cluster/PREPARE.html) to install PNDA.
+Basically, we can divide it to two parts: installing PNDA with its components & intalling the PNDA CLI which allows us to control our clusters.

+Unfortunately, we had some issues while trying to install PNDA on such an architecture (two VMs, one for PNDA and one for the CLI).
+We recieved many different build errors, and even after succeeding to install everything properly, we had errors while creating the cluster with the CLI.

+## Our colnclusions
+It seems like PNDA is not designed to run on such an architecture, but on a real cloud/server cluster.

-PNDA can be installed on many environments, one for example can be AWS.
+PNDA can be installed on many environments, one for example can be AWS which we recommend.
 You can follow the steps in [this link](http://pnda.io/pnda-guide/provisioning/aws/PREPARE.html) to create your cluster and install PNDA.

 ## Configure watchdog to use new Kafka servers